United Kingdom and weapons of mass destruction: Nuclear weapons

 The United Kingdom is one of the five "Nuclear Weapons States" (NWS) under the Nuclear Non-Proliferation Treaty, which the UK ratified in 1968.

 The UK permits the U.S. to deploy nuclear weapons from its territory, the first having arrived in 1954.
 During the 1980s nuclear armed USAF Ground Launched Cruise Missiles were deployed at RAF Greenham Common and RAF Molesworth.
 As of 2005 it is believed that about 110 tactical B61 nuclear bombs are stored at RAF Lakenheath for deployment by USAF F-15E aircraft.

-In March 2007, the UK Parliament voted to renew the country's Trident nuclear submarine system at a cost of £20bn.
-In July 2008, The Guardian claimed that the decision had already been made to replace and upgrade Britain's nuclear warhead stockpile at a cost of £3bn, extending the life of the warheads until 2055.
+In March 2007, the UK Parliament voted to renew the country's Trident nuclear submarine system at a cost of £20 billion.
+In July 2008, The Guardian claimed that the decision had already been made to replace and upgrade Britain's nuclear warhead stockpile at a cost of £3 billion, extending the life of the warheads until 2055.

 On 25 February 2020, the UK released a Written Statement outlining that the current UK nuclear warheads will be replaced and will match the US Trident SLBM and related systems.

 In March 2021, the British government published the Integrated Review, titled Global Britain in a Competitive Age, which reaffirmed the government's commitment to upgrading and maintaining Trident as a continuous at-sea deterrent.
 The review also announced that the cap for the UK's stockpile of nuclear warheads would rise from 180 to 260 — the first time it has risen since the Cold War — due to the "evolving security environment".

+In June 2025, the UK announced plans to purchase 12 F35-A aircraft, that will carry both conventional and nuclear weapons, including the B61-12 gravity bomb.
+The aircraft will be based at RAF Marham in Norfolk as part of NATO's dual capable aircraft programme.